 Like many, I’m a football enthusiast.
 Enticed by what it has to offer both on and off the pitch and naturally something I enjoy writing about.

-During my first two years in Manchester, my skills reporting and covering the sport have grown exponentially.
+During my first two years, my skills reporting and covering the sport have grown exponentially.

 Sitting down after my first year with The School of Journalism, I was encouraged to aim high with the knowledge that I would be provided up to £1,000 to fulfil a journalistic ambition and project.